 These genial British cats are friendly and affectionate, enjoying attention in an undemanding manner.
 The happy-go-lucky males command respect but welcome attention from everyone while the more serious females are true British ladies expecting proper form and etiquette from those whose attentions they accept.
-These loyal and devoted companions are not lap cats but want to be where you are, snuggling up beside you on the sofa.
-While not very active cats, they do have their mad moments to chase around acting the clown like kittens.
+These loyal and devoted companions have not lapped cats but want to be where you are, snuggling up beside you on the sofa.
+While not very active cats, they do have their mad moments to chase around acting the clown-like kittens.
 These intelligent cats are quiet and unobtrusive ruling their indoor kingdoms with a calm demeanor.
 They definitely look before they leap and do not engage in high-flying acrobatics.
-They are tolerant with children and dogs but do not like to be carried around, preferring to maintain their dignity with their feet firmly on the floor.
+They are tolerant of children and dogs but do not like to be carried around, preferring to maintain their dignity with their feet firmly on the floor.
 They are quite content with their own company, quietly amusing themselves in your absence and waiting patiently for your return.

 The British Shorthair has a short, extremely dense plush coat with a crisp feel to it making you want to bury your hands in its luxurious pile.
 The British Longhair adds length to the dense coat so it stands out from the body emphasizing the cat's imposing lines.
 In most colors, large, round eyes ranging from deep gold through copper are set into the smiling face.
-In pointed cats the eyes are blue while deep green eyes shine in the silvers.
+In pointed cats, the eyes are blue while deep green eyes shine in the silvers.
 The classic Blue remains the most popular color however the breed comes in a rainbow of colors.

-The British are medium to large, compact, powerfully built cats with a broad, full chest, short strong legs and a short, thick tail tapering slightly to a rounded tip.
+The British are medium to large, compact, powerfully built cats with a broad, full chest, short strong legs, and a short, thick tail tapering slightly to a rounded tip.
 The British Shorthair has a massiveness that the plush coat emphasizes while the British Longhair cuts an imposing figure as the full coat swirls around the rounded, muscular body.
-Their round heads have short noses, chubby cheeks and prominent, rounded whisker pads creating an enigmatic smiling look to the face.
+Their round heads have short noses, chubby cheeks, and prominent, rounded whisker pads creating an enigmatic smiling look to the face.
 The round eyes are wide open and, combined with the smile, give the cat an amused air as it watches over its dominion-the look that Lewis Carroll captured so well in the Cheshire Cat!

 Maintaining the British Shorthair coat in top condition is easy as the coat does not tangle.
 A quick comb through easily removes any loose dead hair.
 A little extra combing in the spring and fall ensures seasonal coat changes do not leave any dead hair to turn into mats.
-The British Longhair coat takes more work but a daily combing prevents any tangles.
+The British Longhair coat takes more work but daily combing prevents any tangles.
 It is a good idea to bathe your British Longhair regularly to keep the coat in peak condition.
 If you plan to bathe your cat, start when the kitten is young and maintain a regular routine so the cat learns to enjoy this extra special time with you.